Fellow

-A fellow is a concept whose exact meaning depends on context.

-In learned or professional societies, it refers to a privileged member who is specially elected in recognition of their work and achievements.

-Within the context of higher educational institutions, a fellow can be a member of a highly ranked group of teachers at a particular college or university or a member of the governing body in some universities (such as the Fellows of Harvard College);

-it can also be a specially selected postgraduate student who has been appointed to a post (called a fellowship) granting a stipend, research facilities and other privileges for a fixed period (usually one year or more) in order to undertake some advanced study or research, often in return for teaching services.

-In the context of research and development-intensive large companies or corporations, the title "fellow" is sometimes given to a small number of senior scientists and engineers.

-In the context of medical education in North America, a fellow is a physician who is undergoing a supervised, sub-specialty medical training (fellowship) after having completed a specialty training program (residency).
+A fellow is a title and form of address for distinguished, learned, or skilled individuals in academia, medicine, research, and industry.
+The exact meaning of the term differs in each field.
+In learned or professional societies, the term refers to a privileged member who is specially elected in recognition of their work and achievements.
+Within institutions of higher education, a fellow is a member of a highly ranked group of teachers at a particular college or university or a member of the governing body in some universities.
+It can also be a specially selected postgraduate student who has been appointed to a post (called a fellowship) granting a stipend, research facilities and other privileges for a fixed period (usually one year or more) in order to undertake some advanced study or research, often in return for teaching services.
+In the context of medical education in North America, a fellow (also known as a fellow physician) is a doctor who is undergoing a supervised, sub-specialty medical training (fellowship) after having completed a specialty training program (residency).
+Lastly, In large, R&D-intensive institutions, the term denotes a small number of senior scientists and engineers.